 Owen Lovejoy was an Abolitionist, minister, member of the Illinois legislature, member of the U.S. House of Representatives and a conductor on the Underground Railroad.
 Born in New England Owen moved to Illinois in 1836 to be with his brother Elijah Lovejoy, the editor of an anti-slavery newspaper who was murdered by a pro-slavery mob in Alton, Illinois.
 This tragic event led Owen to devote the rest of his life to the cause of abolition.
 He moved to Princeton, Illinois in 1838 to serve as the minister of the Hampshire Colony Congregational Church and preached his strong abolitionist views.
 His home in Princeton was a station on the Underground Railroad.
 In 1854 he was elected to the Illinois legislature and was later elected to the U.S. House of Representatives in 1856 and served four consecutive terms.
 He died in 1864 of Brights disease.
 Learn more

-Lucy McWorter was born enslaved in Kentucky and married Frank McWorter who was enslaved on a nearby farm in 1799.
+Lucy McWorter was born enslaved in Virginia and married Frank McWorter who was enslaved on a nearby farm in 1799.
 Her husband was allowed to hire out his own time and keep some of the money.
 He was able to purchase Lucy’s freedom in 1817 while still enslaved before the birth of their fifth child Squire.
 In 1830, Frank, Lucy, and their freed children left Kentucky to begin their trek to the free state of Illinois to settle on land that he had purchased in Pike County.
 They became the first settlers of what was then known as Hadley Township in 1831.
 Frank and Lucy have a successful farm in Illinois that eventually grows to 280 acres.
 In 1836 Frank McWorter established the town of New Philadelphia, the first town in American platted and legally registered by an African American.
 Frank and Lucy use the money from the sale of town sites to purchase members of the family still enslaved.
 By 1857 all Frank and Lucy’s children, grandchildren, and great grandchildren had been purchased out of slavery by the family and are free.

 The McWorters farm and the community of New Philadelphia were stations on the Underground Railroad.
 The McWorter were always willing to help freedom seekers on their way north to freedom.
 Lucy no doubt assisted by feeding and clothing the freedom seekers.
 Lucy’s son Frank Jr. had been a freedom seeker and lived in Canada for a time.
 There were many instances when Lucy’s sons helped freedom seekers all the way to Canada.
 Lucy McWorter died in 1871 in New Philadelphia.
 Learn more